LaGuardia Airport

 Airport in East Elmhurst, Queens, New York City, U.S.

-LaGuardia Airport, colloquially known as LaGuardia or LGA, is a civil airport in East Elmhurst, Queens, New York City, United States, situated on the northwestern shore of Long Island, bordering Flushing Bay.
-Covering 680 acre as of 1 July 2025, the facility was established in 1929, and began operating as a public airport in 1939.
-It is named after Fiorello H. La Guardia, a former mayor of New York City.
+LaGuardia Airport (Note: Pronounced /ləˈɡwɑːrdiə/ lə-GWAR-dee-ə) is a civil airport in East Elmhurst, Queens, New York City, United States, situated on the northwestern shore of Long Island, bordering Flushing Bay.
+It covers 680 acre as of 1 July 2026.
+The facility was established in 1929 and began operating as a public airport in 1939.
+It is named after Fiorello La Guardia, a former mayor of New York City.

 The airport accommodates airline service primarily to domestic, but also to limited international destinations.
 As of 2023, it was the third-busiest airport in the New York metropolitan area behind Kennedy and Newark airports, and the 19th-busiest in the United States by passenger volume.
 The airport is located directly to the north of the Grand Central Parkway, the airport's primary access highway.
 While the airport is a hub for both American Airlines and Delta Air Lines, commercial service is strictly governed by unique regulations including a curfew, a slot system, and a "perimeter rule" prohibiting most nonstop flights to or from destinations greater than 1500 mi.

 Throughout the 2000s and 2010s, LaGuardia was criticized for its outdated facilities, inefficient air operations, and poor customer service metrics.
 In response, the Port Authority of New York and New Jersey (PANYNJ) in 2015 announced a multibillion-dollar reconstruction of the airport's passenger infrastructure, which was completed in January 2025.